roots/docs/docs/trellis/master/local-development.md

 Mounting an encrypted folder is not possible with Trellis due to an issue with NFS.

+::: tip Windows user?
 Windows users have a slightly different workflow.
-See the [Windows getting started docs](https://roots.io/getting-started/docs/windows-development-environment-trellis/).
+See the [Windows getting started docs](../../getting-started/windows.md).

 ## WordPress installation

 Trellis installs WordPress on your first `vagrant up` with `admin` as the default user.
-You can override this by defining `admin_user`, as noted in the [WordPress sites options](https://roots.io/trellis/docs/wordpress-sites/#options).
+You can override this by defining `admin_user`, as noted in the [WordPress sites options](wordpress-sites.md/#options).

 ## Re-provisioning